Other Information of Interest

 According to Susan A. Greenfield in Journey to the Centers of the Mind, handwriting, especially a signature, is the only universally accepted outward sign of an individual.
 Your signature identifies you when you sign legal and financial documents.

-Identity Theft for the College Student
+Identity Theft Prevention for the College Student

 By Robert Baier

 Robert Baier's book on identity theft should be read by anyone who could become a victim of and not just college students.
 Identity theft is the fastest growing crime in the world because it is easy to obtain personal information from anywhere in the world.
 The Internet makes it difficult to catch the thieves who steal someone's good name.
 Robert Baier's book offers many suggestions to protect you from becoming a victim as well as information on what to do if you do become a victim.
 I highly recommend this book to everyone.
-Order Identifity Theft for the College Student.
+Order Identity Theft Prevention for the College Student.

 Information provided by Katherine M. Koppenhaver, CDE